 So you're taking a probiotic supplement––congratulations!
-By adding just one tiny pearl to your daily routine, you're giving your gut microbiome a huge boost that can translate into benefits that literally run from head to toe.
+By adding just one tiny pearl to your daily routine, you're giving your gut microbiome a huge support system that can translate into benefits that literally run from head to toe.
 But have you given any thought to how and when you're taking it?

 Even veteran probiotic enthusiasts sometimes don't consider the other factors that go into helping probiotics do their work.
 Timing, diet, and even what your probiotic formula is made of all play a role, and there's a lot of conflicting information out there, leaving a lot of people unsure about the best time to take probiotics and just how to take a probiotic supplement for maximum benefits.